mafleischer/HDHog/README.md

-# BigFileFinder
+# HDHog
-Search biggest files on your hard disk, optionally based on additional criteria.
-Perform actions on them.
+Browse a folder based on file and folder size so that you see the biggest first.